What to do when you're not drinking

 Sometimes it’s not until we stop something that we realise how much we rely on it.
-If Dry July is opening your eyes to just how often or how much you drink, or how much you use alcohol to have a good time, it could be a great opportunity to rethink your relationship with alcohol.
+If having a break is opening your eyes to just how often or how much you drink, or how much you use alcohol to have a good time, it could be a great opportunity to rethink your relationship with alcohol.

-Dry July doesn’t have to end with a bender, and you don’t have to go back to drinking as much as you were in June.
+Your period of sobriety doesn’t have to end with a bender, and you don’t have to go back to drinking as much as you were.
 Before you jump back into drinking, read up on how alcohol affects your body, and the Australian guidelines about alcohol consumption.